filecoin-project/specs/content/systems/filecoin_files/piece/_index.md

 8. Finally, _CommR_ (or _Commitment of Replication_) is the hash of CommC || CommRLast.

+**IMPORTANT NOTES:**
+- Steps 2 and 3 above are specific to the Lotus implementation.
+The same outcome can be achieved in different ways.
+However, any implementation has to make sure that the initial IPLD DAG is serialised and padded so that calculating the Merkle root out of the resulting blob of data gives the same **Piece CID**.
+As long as this is the case, implementations can deviate from the first three steps above.
-Finally, it is important to add a note related to the _Payload CID_ (discussed in the first two steps above) and the data retrieval process.
+- Finally, it is important to add a note related to the _Payload CID_ (discussed in the first two steps above) and the data retrieval process.
 The retrieval deal is negotiated on the basis of the _Payload CID_.
 When the retrieval deal is agreed, the retrieval miner starts sending the unsealed and "un-CAR'ed" file to the client.
 The transfer starts from the root node of the IPLD Merkle Tree and in this way the client can validate the _Payload CID_ from the beginning of the transfer and verify that the file they are receiving is the file they negotiated in the deal and not random bits.

 ## PieceStore